how to draw an excavator

 Conclusion

-In this tutorial, we looked at the steps you should take to draw an excellent excavator.
-We started by drawing the driver’s cab and the engine box then added the turntable, the tracks, the boom, the arm, the bucket, and the exhaust pipe.
+In this tutorial, we explored the steps required to draw an excellent excavator.
+We started by drawing the driver’s cab and the engine box, then added the swivel, the tracks, the boom, the arm, the bucket, and the exhaust pipe.
 We later added the ground and some soil to the bucket and then colored our drawing.

 You can also use these simple steps when drawing an excavator on software like Adobe Illustrator or Paint.